LANDMARC kicks-off! A new EU-funded project on land-based climate change mitigationBlog Post

 The LANDMARC project is actively seeking collaboration with fellow research projects operating in our study countries and regions (see map).
 Collaborations can include:

-Climate change and land-use scenario development and modelling
+Climate change and land-use scenario development and modeling

 Assessing climate resilience and climate sensitivity of negative emission solutions